portrait photo Eoghan O'Brien web developer

 }

-I'm basically just re-using the logic to map the id and title from the previous code but I'm wrapping it up so that they $key
+I'm basically just re-using the logic to map the id and title from the previous code, but I'm wrapping it up so that they $key and $value can be changed dynamically.

-Now, we just need to tell the eloquent model that we want to use this collection instead of the default Illuminate\Database\Eloquent\Collection
+Now, we just need to tell the eloquent model that we want to use this collection instead of the default Illuminate\Database\Eloquent\Collection.

 <?php